LouisMazel/maz-ui/packages/docs/docs/components/maz-input-price.md

 ---
-description: MazInputPrice is a stand-alone component replaces the standard html input text and format the text enter according with the currency provided
+description: MazInputPrice is a standalone component replaces the standard html input text and format the text enter according with the currency provided
 ---

 # MazInputPrice